Nidhi Bahl Updated On: 06 Feb, 2019 19:31 IST

 5. What will happen if I fail to report for the admission process?

-If you fail to appear or report for the final admission procedure then you will loose your seat and it will be allotted to the next worthy candidate.
+If you fail to appear or report for the final admission procedure then you will lose your seat and it will be allotted to the next worthy candidate.